A classification of postcritically finite Newton maps: Equivalence of abstract extended Newton graphs

-Here we perform two initial alterations to the Newton grand orbits of $\Sigma_1$ and $\Sigma_2$ so that their endpoints and accesses to Hubbard tree vertices coincide (it is indeed possible for a repelling fixed point of a polynomial to be the landing point of multiple external rays, and we simply wish to fix a preferred external ray, corresponding to an access to the fixed point in the complement of the filled Julia set).
-These alterations are done so as to not change the homotopy classes of the graph map extensions (see Figure \ref{Fig_GrandOrbitRayEquivalence}).
+We present an initial alteration to the Newton ray grand orbits of $\Sigma_1$ and $\Sigma_2$ so that their endpoints and accesses to the Newton graph and Hubbard tree vertices coincide (it is possible and not infrequent for a repelling fixed point of a polynomial to be the landing point of multiple external rays, and we simply wish to fix a preferred external ray, corresponding to an access to the fixed point in the complement of the filled Julia set).
+These alterations are done so as to not change the homotopy classes of the graph map extensions, so after the alterations the different graph maps are easier to compare because they only differ in the homotopy classes of rays connecting Hubbard trees to the Newton graph with corresponding endpoints, and so can be distinguished using an integer condition.
+Even though the operation is performed on ray grand orbits, it is somewhat non-dynamical in nature because a periodic Newton ray may be replaced with a Newton ray that is not periodic.